sghlonti123/SpaceTasksghlonti/README.md

 # SpaceTasksghlonti

-## Mini Testing Task by Shako Ghlonti for Space
+## Mini Testing Task by Shako Ghlonti for Space Vacancy

 ### Tools used : Python3, Pytest, Selenium, Allure

+### There are 19 test cases, separate test cases for all the required elements.
+### Project comes with Allure files placed in /reports_allure